pankajparashar/canidev.tools/README.md

 ![](https://res.cloudinary.com/canidevtools/image/upload/l_watermark,w_200,o_5/capture-hd-screenshot-edge.png)

 ## Capture node screenshot
-Can I take screenshot of a DOM node?
+Can I take a screenshot of the DOM node?

 [Chrome](https://canidev.tools/capture-node-screenshot/chrome):
 1. In the **Elements** panel, right click on the node and select "Capture node screenshot".